ibtj21/PRODIGY_DS_02/README.md

 ## Overview
 The project involves:
 1. Analyzing the World Happiness Report 2024 dataset to understand the factors contributing to happiness levels across countries.
-2. Performing data cleaning and preprocessing to ensure the dataset is suitable for analysis.
+2. Performing **data cleaning** to ensure the dataset is suitable for analysis.
 3. Conducting exploratory data analysis (EDA) to uncover trends, correlations, and patterns in the data.
 4. Identifying key factors that influence happiness based on visual and statistical analysis.
 5. Offering recommendations for policymakers to improve happiness indicators across regions.